LisbonLisboaPortugal.com

 The entrance to the Uber/Bolt pick-up zone is just past the Starbucks coffee shop – follow the blue 'pre-reservas online' signs.

-Note: The former pick-up zone used to be in front of departures, in the 'Kiss and Fly' car park, but it was relocated in June 23.
-While this reduced the awful traffic around departures, it now means Uber/Bolts leave the departure drop-off point empty and have to drive around the airport site for a pick-up.
+Insight: The former pick-up zone used to be in front of departures, in the 'Kiss and Fly' car park, but it was relocated to P2 in June 2023.
+While this change reduced the awful traffic around departures, it now means Uber/Bolts drop off passengers at the 'Kiss and Fly' and have to drive around the airport site for a pick-up, causing more traffic.

 Uber and Bolt are very similar; ask any Portuguese citizen and you'll find there will be an equal split on which they prefer.
-Generally, Bolt is cheaper (trying to win Uber's customers), but the standard of their cars (and drivers) is slightly lower.
+Generally, Bolt is cheaper, but the standard of their cars (and drivers) is slightly lower.
 An Uber car has to be at least a Peugeot 308, whereas Bolt has no such requirement.
 Also, many drivers work for both companies.
+I personally always choose Uber, but my wife chooses Bolt.

-Insight: Although it's not standard practice to tip Uber or Bolt drivers in Portugal, a €1 or €2 coin is always appreciated.
+Insight: Portugal does not have a tipping culture, and it is not standard practice to tip Uber or Bolt drivers in Portugal.
+However, a €1 or €2 coin is always appreciated.

 A taxi from Lisbon airport to the city centre